AriosJentu/WS-MetaTrader5/README.md

 Follow these steps to compile the DLL:

 #### Install Dependencies
+Use a package manager to install required libraries.
 Install Boost and WebSocket++ manually or via a package manager like `vcpkg`.

 #### Build Using CMake